SpectralJager/SpectrumBlog/content/posts/programming/overview-of-networked-systems.md

 3\.
 Transport layer -- establishes basic data channels that applications use for task-specific data exchange.
 \- TCP -- a connection-oriented protocol.
 \- User Datagram Protocol (UDP) -- a connectionless protocol.
 4\.
-Application layer -- includes the protocols used by most applications for providing user services or exchanging application data over the network conneciton established by the lower lever protocols.
+Application layer -- includes the protocols used by most applications for providing user services or exchanging application data over the network connection established by the lower lever protocols.